JanmayHem/profanity-detector/README.md

 ## Details
 Lorem Ipsum

+## Why this project?
+Lorem Ipsum

 ## Contributing
-Pull requests are welcome, why else we on GitHub for eh.
-For major changes, please open an issue first to discuss what you would like to change.
+• Pull requests are welcome, why else we on GitHub for eh.

+• For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

+• Aiming to make this a proper Python Library on PyPI.

-Open to discussions as well!
+• Open to discussions as well!

 ## License